kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/Dockerfile.md

 RUN apt-get update && apt-get install -y openjdk-8-jdk wget RUN wget http://apache.cs.utah.edu/hadoop/common/hadoop-3.1.0/hadoop-3.1.0.tar.gz RUN tar zxf hadoop-3.1.0.tar.gz

-# mount etc/passwd to properly use users.
-ADD etc/passwd /etc/passwd

-~~ I think our script should take care of this one, please confirm this.
 ```

 Build and push to your own docker registry: Use ```docker build ... ``` and ```docker push ...``` to finish this step.